Introduction: Python Type Promotion

 In the previous lessons, you built a strong foundation around type casting in Python—you learned how to manually convert data using functions like int(), float(), complex(), bool(), and even advanced ones like list(), tuple(), set(), and dict().

-That gave you full control over how data types change.
+That gave you full control over how data changes.

-This automatic behavior is called Python type promotion.
+This automatic behavior is called Python type promotion (also known as implicit type conversion).

 What You’ll Learn in This Lesson

-By the end of this guide on Python type promotion, you will clearly understand:
+By the end of this guide on Python type promotion, you will understand:

-• When you should rely on promotion vs use explicit casting
+True + 5orint + str) - When to rely on promotion vs use explicit type casting

 Before we dive deeper into Python type promotion, let’s quickly revisit type casting so everything connects clearly…